masstortorogamer/Energy-Simulation/README.md

 However, the pollution cannot go below 10% since it still has to send power to things other than your house.

 Also renamed the Cleanliness value inside FactoryScript to Pollution to better represent itself.

+Update 1.0.3.4

+Now when the Player first starts the game, the game will ask the Player if they wish to build their house when they click on an empty spot.